brown-band/website/pages/scripts/2001-2002/fall/uri.md

 date: 2001-09-29
 ---

-> _Sadly, the only known use of the term "foot candle" in a band script context was cut by ceremony's harsh mohel.
-Be on the lookout for its appearance next season._
+:script-note[Sadly, the only known use of the term "foot candle" in a band script context was cut by ceremony's harsh mohel.
+Be on the lookout for its appearance next season.]

 ## Pregame